brianyu28/specifications/readability/readability.md

 This text has 214 letters, 4 sentences, and 56 words.
 That comes out to about 382.14 letters per 100 words, and 7.14 sentences per 100 words.
 Plugged into the Coleman-Liau formula, we get a fifth grade reading level.

 As the average number of letters and words per sentence increases, the Coleman-Liau index gives the text a higher reading level.
-If you were to take this paragraph, for instance, which has longer words and sentences than either of the prior two examples, the formula would give the text a eleventh grade reading level.
+If you were to take this paragraph, for instance, which has longer words and sentences than either of the prior two examples, the formula would give the text an eleventh grade reading level.

 ```
 $ ./readability